IHO S-57 (ENC)

 Depth soundings are handled somewhat specially in S-57 format, in order to efficiently represent the many available data points.
 In S-57 one sounding feature can have many sounding points.
 The S-57 reader splits each of these out into its own feature type `SOUNDG’ feature with an s57_type of `s57_point3d’.
 All the soundings from a single feature record will have the same AGEN, FIDN, FIDS and LNAM value.

-S57 Control Options¶
+S57 Control Options

 There are several control options which can be used to alter the behavior of the S-57 reader.
 Users can set these by appending them in the OGR_S57_OPTIONS environment variable.

-Starting with GDAL 2.0, they can also be specified independently as open options to the driver.
+They can also be specified independently as open options to the driver.

 UPDATES=APPLY/IGNORE: Should update files be incorporated into the base data on the fly.
 Default is APPLY.